-Whenever I have a couple of free hours, I like to stroll down to the nearest Starbucks and treat myself to a cafe mocha.
+Whenever I have a couple of free hours, I like to stroll down to the local coffee shop and treat myself to a cafe mocha.
 And I’m not alone.
 Helaine Olen, writing for Slate, says Americans consume about 4 million gourmet coffees each year from Starbucks alone — and that doesn’t count the millions consumed at other coffee establishments.

-However, according to financial guru David Bach, by treating ourselves to this little luxury, I and my fellow coffee lovers are actually sabotaging our financial futures.
-Bach argues that the key to wealth is to give up small luxuries, like a daily latte, and channel that money into investments instead.
-He even coined the term “the latte factor” to refer to all the small, hidden budget busters that are stealthily siphoning away our cash.
+However, according to financial guru David Bach, by treating myself to this little luxury, I’m sabotaging my financial future.
+Bach argues that the key to wealth is to give up small luxuries, like a daily latte, and channel that money into investments.
+He uses the term “the latte factor” to refer to all the small, hidden budget busters that are stealthily siphoning away our cash.

-Bach has gained great wealth from this claim.
-He’s used it in nearly a dozen bestselling personal finance books, as well as numerous seminars, speeches, and TV appearances.
-But other financial experts argue there’s a big problem with the latte factor: It doesn’t really work.
-According to these experts, cutting small expenses can’t make you rich — and by fixating on the small stuff, you’re more likely to overlook the big changes needed to make a real difference.
+Bach has used this claim in nearly a dozen bestselling personal finance books, as well as numerous seminars, speeches, and TV appearances.
+But other financial experts argue there’s a big problem with the latte factor: It doesn’t work.
+They say cutting small expenses can’t make you rich — and fixating on them leads you to overlook the big changes that can.

 The Case for the Latte Factor